yonlugoh/golang_leetcode/README.md

 A repository to track my leetcode solutions in Go, as good practice to learn algorithms and data structures in Golang.

 ## Run tests
-Navigate to the directory, and run `go test`
+Navigate to the directory, and run the cmd `go test` Feel free to contribute to additional tests to increase coverage.

 ## Solutions
 |Problem|Title|Difficulty|Liked|